CS221 Final Project Guidelines

 be drawn from the ones from the course.

-The project consists of the following pieces:
+The final project should consist of the following parts:

 - Task definition: What does your system do (what is its input and output)?